Splatoon 3: Side Order: Plot

-The group eventually reaches the top of the Spire to challenge Order, who transforms into a powerful octopus form.
-Nearing defeat, Order attempts to "grayscale" all of Inkopolis, Splatsville, and the entire world but the group survives the attack and defeats it using Pearl's Color Wail attack.
-Order is reduced to a tiny infantile form known as "Smollusk" and stripped of its influence over the outside world, and the group leaves the Memverse and return to the real world.
-The player's main avatar then awakens upon arriving at Inkopolis Square.
-Deep Cut reports that Off the Hook has returned from their world tour, and that most of the Inklings and Octolings have regained their energy and the Square has returned to normal, but a few people still appear to remain mindless.
+The group reaches the top of the Spire to challenge Order, who transforms into a gargantuan octopus form.
+Nearing defeat, Order attempts to grayscale all of the real world's inhabitants, but the group survives the attack and defeats it using Pearl's "Color Wail" weapon.
+Order is reduced to an infantile form known as Smollusk and stripped of its influence over the outside world; the group leaves the Memverse and returns to the real world.
+The player's Splatoon 3 avatar then awakens upon arriving at Inkopolis Square.
+Deep Cut reports that most of the Inklings and Octolings have regained their energy and the Square has largely returned to normal, though a select few still appear to stand idly.

-Upon returning to the Memverse, Marina tasks Eight with ascending through the Spire and defeating Smollusk (who remains at the top floor) with each of the 12 palettes, stating that it is necessary to reconfigure all of them to avoid complications with each palette's real-world counterpart.
-Upon defeating Smollusk with the final palette, it admits that it is worried about being left alone forever now that the group's mission is complete.
-Marina states that it will still be necessary for the "sanitized" Octolings to reach the top of the Spire as part of their recovery, and that Eight can come visit the Spire whenever they want, promising that Smollusk will never be left alone for long.
+Upon returning to the Memverse, Agent 8 is tasked by Marina with ascending through the Spire and defeating Smollusk (who remains at the top floor) with each of the twelve Palettes, stating that it is necessary to reconfigure all of them to avoid complications with each Palette's real-world counterpart.
+Upon defeating Smollusk with the final Palette, it admits that it is worried about being left alone forever now that the group's mission is complete.
+Marina states that it will still be necessary for the sanitized Octolings to reach the top of the Spire as part of their recovery, and that Agent 8 can come visit the Spire whenever they want, promising that Smollusk will never be left alone for long.